 To create that unique flavour, there is no shame in buying pre-made curry powders.
 They have a wonderful combination of flavour and are ready-to-go from the packet.
 If you ARE buying a curry powder pre-made, then be sure to search for 'Malaysian curry powder'.
 Malaysian curry powder is not the same as powders typically labelled 'curry powder'.
 You'll often see powders names Malaysian Curry Powder 'for meat' or 'for fish'.
 Each has its own unique blend of spices.

 Nothing gives you the control to make the most amazing flavoursome curry than making your own curry powder at home.
-If I can't get hold of curry powder at the store (and let's face it, a lot of things have disappeared from supermarket shelves in 2020!) making my own fresh blend at home is a great idea.
+If I can't get hold of curry powder at the store, making my own fresh blend at home is a great idea.
 And fresh curry powder is just that, packed with flavour.
-Toasted spices unlock the flavour, and when ground this powder is a pure burst of authentic fragrance and aroma.
+Toasted spices unlock the flavour, and when ground this powder is a pure burst of authentic Malaysian spice, fragrance and aroma.

 Why should I toast spices?